To the Members

-The disclosure in compliance with the Regulation 32 of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 regarding utilization of IPO proceeds(including pre IPO proceeds) is as under:
+The disclosure in compliance with Regulation 32 of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 regarding utilisation of IPO proceeds(including pre IPO proceeds) is as under:

-|Particulars ||Planned utilisation ||Variation in the Object as mentioned in the prospectus (Approved by the shareholders at the Annual General Meeting of the Company held on September 28 2018 by way of Special Resolution in terms of provisions of Section 13 and 27 of the Companies Act 2013 read with rules made thereunder and applicable SEBI Regulations) ||Revised Planned utilisation ||Utilised till 31st March 2021 ||Unutilised as on 31st March 2021 |
+|Particulars ||Planned utilisation ||Variation in the Object as mentioned in the prospectus (Approved by the shareholders at the Annual General Meeting of the Company held on 28th September 2018 by way of special resolution passed in terms of provisions of Section 13 and 27 of the Companies Act 2013 read with rules made thereunder and applicable SEBI Regulations) ||Revised Planned utilisation ||Utilised till 31st March 2021 ||Unutilised as on 31st March 2021 |

 |Repayment/pre-payment in full or part of certain loans availed by the Company ||5098.20 ||- ||5098.20 ||5098.20 ||- |

-|Funding capital expenditure requirements in relation to expansion (including through setting up of a new production line and construction of building) and modernization at certain of our existing manufacturing facilities. ||6699.80 ||(-) 3952.00 ||2747.80 ||954.50 ||1793.30 |
+|Funding capital expenditure requirements in relation to expansion (including through setting up of a new production line and construction of building) and modernization at certain of our existing manufacturing facilities ||6699.80 ||(3952.00) ||2747.80 ||2747.80 ||- |

-|Investment in subsidiary Pure N Sure for repayment/pre-payment of certain borrowings availed by our subsidiary. ||2937.00 || ||2937.00 ||2937.00 || |
+|Investment in subsidiary Pure N Sure for repayment/pre-payment of certain borrowings availed by our subsidiary ||2937.00 ||- ||2937.00 ||2937.00 ||- |

-|Marketing and brand building activities ||4000.00 ||- ||4000.00 ||1868.71 ||2131.29 |
+|Marketing and brand building activities ||4000.00 ||- ||4000.00 ||4000.00 ||- |

 |General Corporate Purposes ||5012.90 ||- ||5012.90 ||5012.90 ||- |

 |Strategic investment/acquisition in Avadh Snacks Private Limited ||- ||3952.00 ||3952.00 ||3952.00 ||- |

-|Total ||23747.90 || ||23747.90 ||19823.31 ||3924.59 |
+|Total ||23747.90 ||- ||23747.90 ||23747.90 ||- |

 The shareholders at the Annual General Meeting of the Company held on 28thSeptember 2018 had approved the variation in the following object as stated in theProspectus:

-Funding capital expenditure requirements in relation to expansion (including throughsetting up of a new production line and construction of a building) and modernization atcertain of our existing manufacturing facilities.
+- Funding capital expenditure requirements in relation to expansion (including throughsetting up of a new production line and construction of a building) and modernization atcertain of our existing manufacturing facilities.

-After considering the Company's profitability free cash flow and overall financialperformance the Board of Directors of the Company is pleased to recommend a Dividend ofRs.
-1/- per equity share of face value of Rs.
-5/- each (i.e. 20%) for the financial yearended 31st March 2021.
+After considering the Company's profitability cash flow and overall financialperformance the Board of Directors of the Company is pleased to recommend a dividend ofINR 0.50 per equity share of face value of Rs 5/- each (i.e. 10%) for the financial yearended 31st March 2021.
 Pursuant to Regulation 43A of the SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 the Dividend DistributionPolicy of the Company has been disclosed on the website of the Company and the web link ofthe same is http://www.yellowdiamond.in/wp-content/uploads/2018/05/Dividend-Distribution-Policy-31st-May.pdf

-For the financial year ended 31st March 2019 no amount has been proposedto carry to General Reserve.
-However Rs.
-4373.26 lakhs has been taken to surplus in thestatement of profit and loss.
+For the financial year ended 31st March 2021 no amount has been proposedto carry to General Reserve.
+However Rs 2086.08 lakhs has been taken to surplus in theStatement of profit and loss.

-During the year under review your Company has not accepted any public deposits withinthe meaning of Section(s) 73to 76 of the Companies Act 2013 and the Companies(Acceptance of Deposits) Rules 2014.
+During the year under review your Company has not accepted any public deposits withinthe meaning of Section(s) 73 to 76 of the Companies Act 2013 and the Companies(Acceptance of Deposits) Rules 2014.

-Pursuant to Regulation 34(3) read with Para C of Schedule V of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 the Management Discussion andAnalysis Report on Corporate Governance and AuditorsRs.
-Certificate regarding complianceof conditions of Corporate Governance are made a part of the Annual Report.
+Pursuant to Regulation 34 read with Para B and C of Schedule V of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 the Management Discussion andAnalysis Report on Corporate Governance and Auditor's certificate regarding thecompliance of conditions of Corporate Governance and Business Responsibility Report formspart of Annual Report.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-The Company has constituted the Corporate Social Responsibility Committee in accordancewith Section 135(1) of the Companies Act 2013 the details of which have been provided inthe Corporate Governance Report forming part of the Annual Report.
-The Annual Report onCSR activities as required to be given under Section 135 of the Companies Act 2013 readwith Rule 8 of the Companies (Corporate Social Responsibility Policy) Rules 2014 has beenprovided in Annexure-I which is annexed hereto and forms a part of the Board's Report.
+The Company has constituted the Corporate Social Responsibility Committee in accordancewith Section 135 of the Companies Act 2013 the details of which have been provided inthe Corporate Governance Report forming part of the Annual Report.
+The Annual Report onCSR activities as required to be given under Section 135 of the Companies Act 2013 readwith Rule 8 of the Companies (Corporate Social Responsibility Policy) Rules 2014 has beenprovided in Annexure-II which is annexed hereto and forms part of the Board's Report.
 TheCompany has adopted and amended its Corporate Social Responsibility Policy (CSR Policy) inline with the provisions of Section 135 of the Companies Act 2013 and rules madethereunder as applicable from time to time.
-The CSR Policy deals with objectives scope/ areas of CSR activities implementation and monitoring of CSR activities CSR budgetreporting disclosures etc. The same is uploaded and available on the website of theCompany i.e. www.yellowdiamond.in.
+The CSR Policy deals with objectives scope/ areas of CSR activities implementation and monitoring of CSR activities CSR budgetreporting disclosures etc. The same is uploaded and available on the website of theCompany at www.yellowdiamond.in.

-DIRECTORSRs.
-RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT